 4.) at the race finish shortly after crossing the Poplar River you will get off of the Superior Hiking trail and will follow orange / reflective flagging into Caribou Highlands / the finish line at the pool behind the building.

 *It is unfortunate but is not unheard of at many of the major trail races that course vandalism has occurred and flagging has been intentionally moved or removed by small-minded individuals – it is important that you study the course prior to running and have a concept of where you are going – also, always remember, you are supposed to be on the Superior Hiking Trail ( – except in those specific instances listed above) and thousands of people navigate this trail from point to point each year without additional markings.

 You must visit (and be recorded) at every aid station / you may not skip any aid stations.
 Our aid stations are manned by volunteers, many of them spending a good part of their weekend out on the race course – please be sure to thank the volunteers!
 A complete list of the aid stations can be found HERE.
-Aid stations will have the following beverage and food choices available: (All aid stations) Water, Hammer Heed, Hammer Gel, Soft Drinks, Peanut Butter Sandwiches, Potato Chips, Potatoes & Salt, Cookies, Candy, Fruit (Mile 42 and Later) Soup, Coffee, Misc.
-Hot-Foods If you have special dietary requirements or “make or break your race food items”, please make sure to make use of your drop bags.
+Aid stations will have the following beverage and food choices available: (All aid stations) Water, Hammer Heed, Hammer Gel, Soft Drinks, Peanut Butter Sandwiches, Potato Chips, Potatoes & Salt, Cookies, Candy, Fruit, Soup, Coffee, Misc.
+Hot-Foods (hot foods/coffee will be served from mile 34.9 on) If you have special dietary requirements or “make or break your race food items”, please make sure to make use of your drop bags.

 Pacers & Support Crew: